cylc/cylc-admin/docs/proposal-spawn-on-d.md

 - Solves the first-instance problem of task definitions added mid-run
-  - (in SoS users have to add the first instance manually - after which it will spawn its own next-cycle successor - because we can't guess which instance should be the first one; in SoD the right one will just appear on demand)
+  - (in SoS users have to add the first instance manually - after which it will spawn its own next-cycle successor - because we can't guess which instance should be the first one; in SoD the right one will appear on demand)

 ## Implementation Overview

-Details and subtleties are discussed below, but the SoD algorithm is essentially as simple as this:

-1. Record the downstream tasks that depend on each upstream task output
-   - Available at graph parsing but not used in SoS
+During graph parsing, record exaclty who depends on each task output.
+Then:
-1. At start-up auto-spawn tasks with nothing upstream to spawn them
-   - And continue to do this as the workflow evolves
+1. At start-up auto-spawn tasks with no one upstream to do it for them, and continue to do this as the workflow evolves
-1. As tasks complete outputs, spawn (if not already spawned) the downstream tasks that depend on them
+1. As completed outputs are reported, spawn (if not already spawned) downstream tasks that depend on them, and update their prerequisites directly
+   - tasks with multiple prerequisites are handled by partially-satisfied waiting tasks (potentially requiring suicide triggers or automatica housekeeping - but much less than in SoS)
-   - And update their prerequisites directly
+   - tasks with conditional prerequisites
-1. Remove finished tasks immedidately, so long as doing so won't empty the task pool
+1. Remove finished tasks (succeeded or failed) so long as doing so won't empty the task pool

-## Details, Choices, and Subtleties
+### Consequences

+The "active" task pool (n=0) contains:
+- actual active tasks: preparing, submitted, running
+- spawned tasks that are waiting on the rest of their prerequisites
+- spawned tasks that are waiting on external triggers

+If the workflow stalls, not emptying the task pool keeps the n=0 window centered on the most recent activity.
+To go beyond that users need to widen the window, which is not the scheduler's problem.

+## Details

-### Spawning on upstream outputs
+### Spawning on outputs

 Tasks can have multiple prerequisites that get completed at different times, so we have to either:
-- spawn on upstream outputs and manage waiting tasks with partially satisfied prerequisites.
+- Spawn on upstream outputs and manage waiting tasks with partially satisfied prerequisites
-- OR manage prerequisites separately and only spawn a task when all of its prerequisites are completely satisfied.
+- OR manage prerequisites separately and only spawn tasks when all of their prerequisites are completely satisfied

-Spawning on outputs is easier in the current framework, because:
-- tasks already know how to evaluate satisfaction of their own prerequisites
+Spawning on outputs is better, at least as a first step, because tasks already know how to evaluate satisfaction of their own prerequisites; and any tasks that get stuck partially-satisfied will be exposed.
-- this makes it easier to expose partially satisfied prerequisites to users

-(And the memory cost of keeping a few whole task proxies - as opposed to just the prerequisites and associated methods - around for a bit longer than strictly necessary is very low).
+(The cost of keeping a few whole task proxies - as opposed to just prerequisites and associated methods - for a bit longer than strictly necessary is very low).

 ### Partially satisfied waiting tasks